Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     4,
     "Sorcery",
     "Sorcery",
-    "Cast an Influence spell with the Animus Element.
-Target takes +1 disadvantage for each time they are hit.
-Lasts for the spell's duration.", ), talent(
+    [Cast an Influence spell with the Animus Element.
+Target takes #advantage(-1) for each time they are hit.
+Lasts for the spell's duration.], ), talent(
     "Expose",
     2,
     "Sorcery",
     "Sorcery",
     "Cast an Influence spell with the Animus Element.
-Reveal target's current HP and AP. +1 additional stat revealed/success over: 1 for weapon stats, 2 for armor bonuses, 3 for available talents.", ), talent(
+Reveal target's current HP and AP. +1 additional stat revealed/Success over: 1 for weapon stats, 2 for armor bonuses, 3 for available Talents.", ), talent(
     "Phantom",
     4,
     "Sorcery",
     "Sorcery",
     "Cast an Influence spell with the Animus Element.
-Create an illusory ally.
-Enemies must spend AP to interact with it.
-Destroyed on hit.
+Conjure an illusory ally with 1 HP, acting on your initiative.
+Each turn the Phantom may attack one enemy: roll Will vs target's Evasion, dealing half your Will roll on hit.
+Destroyed on any successful hit against it.
 Lasts for the spell's duration.", ), talent(
     "Unsettle",
     3,
     "Sorcery",
     "Sorcery",
-    "Cast an Influence spell with the Animus Element.
-The next attack against the target gains +1 advantage/success over.", ),
+    [Cast an Influence spell with the Animus Element.
+The next attack against the target gains #advantage(1)/Success over.], ),

   talent(